 * Straight away, and no matter how cost effective solar panels become (as of November 2017, they're already beating fossil fuels --even in Saudi Arabia!), I suggest that they do not belong on the roofs of average, single family homes --and for obvious reasons.
 Think about it.
 Although solar panels have projected lifespans of 30 years and up. the average lifespan of a typical composition roof is about 20 years --and count on it: a home owner isn't going to pay specialists to re-install his/her old, out-dated, out of warranty, and perhaps brand unsupported panels.
 Those panels will go into the landfill.
 Here's an article in the estimable Harvard Business Review that's quite oblivious to that point.

 Nor do noisy wind turbines, nor does any kind of serious power generation.
 We'll come to realize that (and to the detriment of our AT advocacy) as roofs leak and need replacement, as fire fighters refuse to direct their hoses onto burning, solar paneled homes, and as the insurance industry turns a gimlet eye toward such installations.

-home", you'll find warnings to not load a Mfg. home with solar panels.
+you'll find warnings to not load a Mfg. home with solar panels.
+(Best rake

-(Best rake off accumulations of snow fall as well.)
+off any accumulations of snow fall as well.)

-~ Although cogeneration surely serves to forestall overload brown-outs, I can't imagine that there's any reliance on private home power generation, should the neighborhood's grid go down, even for the solar panel powered home itself.
-I'm guessing it's an automatic disconnect during any power outage.
+~ Although cogeneration surely serves to forestall overload "brown-outs", I can't imagine that there's any reliance on private home power generation.
+Should the neighborhood's grid go down, even for the solar panel powered home itself, I'm guessing it's an automatic disconnect.

 ~ Given that "pure" sine wave inverters cost a lot more than --than the other kinds, how clean is the typical, private, cogenerated power installation?
 If it's "spikey" and squarish, what is the normal impact to the source household and other homes in the immediate (shared pole transformer) neighborhood?